RayyanSeliya/tutorial/src/deploy/lambda/README.md

 # Lambda Deployment with PipeCD Tutorial

-This directory contains examples for deploying AWS Lambda functions using PipeCD with **zip file deployment** instead of container images, making it much easier to get started.
+This directory contains examples for deploying AWS Lambda functions using PipeCD with **direct source code deployment** instead of container images, making it much easier to get started.

 ## 🎯 What's New (Issue #16)